Profitbase/Episode-Docs/articles/invision/docs/webfunctions/calling.md

----
-title: "Run WebFunctions from Workbooks"
+# Run WebFunctions from Workbooks
-metaKeys: "Calling Web Functions from a Workbook, HttpGet, HttpPost, HttpPut, HttpPatch, HttpDelete, methods, WebApi action "
-pageIndex: 1
----

-### Run Web Functions from a Workbook
+## Run Web Functions from a Workbook

 There are two ways you can run Web Functions from a Workbook.

 1. Use the **Execute Web Function** action.
 Recommended for most purposes.
 2. Use the generic **Web Api** action if you need to run a Web Function that is a different Solution than the Workbook.

-#### Use the Execute Web Function action
+### Use the Execute Web Function action

 The recommended way to run a Web Function is to use the **Execute Web Function** action from the Workbook Actions list as shown in the image below.
 <br/>